Handling authentication

 Step 2: MFA Verification

-Complete the login by providing the MFA code to /mfa/verify:
+Complete the login by providing the MFA code (TOTP or backup code) to /auth/mfa/verify:

 Request: